coreos/docs/running-coreos/bare-metal/booting-with-ipxe/index.md

 To illustrate iPXE in action we will qemu-kvm in this guide.

+### Choose a Channel

+CoreOS is released into master, alpha and beta channels.
+Releases to each channel serve as a release-candidate for the next channel.
+For example, a bug-free alpha release is promoted bit-for-bit to the beta channel.

+The channel is selected through the `set coreos-version` below.
+Simply replace `alpha` with `beta`.
+Read the [release notes]({{site.url}}/releases) for specific features and bug fixes in each channel.

 ### Setting up the Boot Script

 iPXE downloads a boot script from a publicly available URL.